SimpleArt/pyroot/README.md

 Abstract
 --------

-Python library implementing advanced bracketed root-finding methods for single-variable functions.
+The purpose of this Python library is to provide implements advanced bracketed root-finding methods for single-variable functions.
 These methods are meant to both guarantee convergence and also minimize the number of function calls made, even if extremely poor estimates of the root are initially provided or the function is not very well-behaved.

 The following root-finding methods are implemented: